Toxblh/skype-to-telegram/README.md

 # Skype to Telegram bot

+## Important.
+MS change auth flow and at current moment it's doesn't work.
+But you can to help to fix login flow here https://github.com/Toxblh/skype-http-api/blob/master/src/lib/providers/microsoft-account.ts

 Your skype inside the telegram

 You can start the bot with use [Docker](#Docker-way) or [your machine](#Manual-way)